OpenLHS/HADO/README.md

 # HADO

-This ontology describes informationnal entities related to health administrative data.
+An ontology of health administrative informational entities.